Securing Global Biotechnology

 - Permits fully automated screening, requiring no human experts to examine matches

-- Provides maximal security against information hazards and industrial espionage
+- Can provide maximal security against information hazards and industrial espionage

-- Can guard both large DNA synthesis providers and benchtop machines
+- Compatible with both large DNA synthesis providers and desktop synthesizers

 - Enables legitimate research to proceed unobstructed without any unlocked synthesizers